munificent/craftinginterpreters/book/statements-and-state.md

 * Make it a runtime error.
 * Allow it and return some default value like `nil`.

-Lox is pretty lax, but the last option seems a little *too* permissive to me.
+Lox is pretty lax, but the last option is a little *too* permissive to me.
 Making it a syntax error -- a compile time error -- seems like a smart choice.
-Using a variable that isn't defined is an error, and the sooner you detect the error, the better.
+Using an undefined variable is a bug, and the sooner you detect the mistake, the better.

 The problem is that *using* a variable isn't the same as *referring to it* it.
 You can refer to a variable in a chunk of code without immediately evaluating it if that chunk of code is wrapped inside a function.
-If we make it a static error to say the name of a variable before it's been declared, it becomes much harder to define recursive functions.
+If we make it a static error to *mention* a variable before it's been declared, it becomes much harder to define recursive functions.

-We could accommodate single recursion -- a function that calls *itself* -- by defining the function's own name before we examine its body.
+We could accommodate single recursion -- a function that calls itself -- by defining the function's own name before we examine its body.
 But that doesn't help with mutually recursive procedures that call each other.
 Consider: